Peanut Butter Pretzel Bars (No-Bake Recipe)

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-No-Bake Chocolate Pretzel Peanut Butter Squares are rich and gooey.
+These easy no-bake peanut butter pretzel bars are rich and gooey with the perfect sweet and salty combo.
 Sink your teeth into a creamy peanut butter filling loaded with crunchy pretzels all under a thick layer of dreamy chocolate.
-Our easy pretzel squares are the perfect combination for dessert lovers.
+Our chocolate peanut butter pretzel bars take just 15 minutes to prep and use ingredients you probably already have in your pantry.

 We just had a family tailgating gathering, and for me, I want to watch the game.
-I don’t want people to have to wait for me to serve food.
+I donโt want people to have to wait for me to serve food.
 Finger food or food that can sit out is a must.

 That also makes them perfect for holiday get-togethers when everyone is full from a big dinner but just wants a little sweet treat.
-Cut these Peanut Butter squares with Chocolate small and put them on a fancy plate and they’re definitely a holiday-worthy dessert.
+Cut these peanut butter pretzel bars small and put them on a fancy plate and theyโre definitely a holiday-worthy dessert.

-Note: These bars need to chill for about an hour.
-That makes peanut butter pretzel bars a great make-ahead dessert.
+Note: These no-bake peanut butter bars need to chill for about an hour.
+That makes them a great make-ahead dessert.
 We make them the day before and just slip them into the refrigerator.
+Looking for more easy no-bake treats?
+Try our Peanut Butter Balls (updated December 2024) โ theyโre another family favorite!

-- Crushed pretzels – I use the twists.
-I find they’re salted perfectly so I don’t need to add additional salt.
+- Crushed pretzels โ I use the twists.
+I find theyโre salted perfectly so I donโt need to add additional salt.

-- Peanut Butter – I use creamy peanut butter.
+- Peanut Butter โ I use creamy peanut butter.
 It makes these bars look smooth but if you like the crunchy variety that works great too.

-- Chocolate chips – This recipe originally called for milk chocolate chips.
+- Chocolate chips โ This recipe originally called for milk chocolate chips.
 I use what I have and will often combine dark or semi-sweet with milk chocolate.

-- Unsalted butter – There is plenty of salt in the pretzels so I don’t add additional salt by using salted butter.
+- Unsalted butter โ There is plenty of salt in the pretzels so I donโt add additional salt by using salted butter.

 - Crush the pretzels.
 You can use a food processor, blender, or put them in a plastic bag and smash them with a rolling pin or meat mallet.
 I like leaving chunks of uncrushed pretzels for a delightful crunch.